aytekXR/Triangular-Arbitrage/README.md

 - Supports multiple cryptocurrency pairs for arbitrage calculation.
 - Dynamically checks for triangular arbitrage opportunities among a set of assets.
 - Easy to extend and customize for different assets or additional strategies.
+- Includes a `ArbitrageCalculator` class for evaluating arbitrage opportunities based on the latest market data.
+- Utilizes asynchronous programming for efficient real-time data handling.

 ## Requirements